cth/banpipe/README.md

 BANpipe is a logic-based scripting language designed to model complex compositions of time consuming analyses.
 The language (which itself is written in [Logtalk](http://logtalk.org)) supports complex pipelines of Prolog programs, [PRISM](http://sato-www.cs.titech.ac.jp/prism/) models and other types of programs through rules which specify dependencies between computations.

 Pipelines for machine learning, natural language processing and biological sequence processing are often complex compositions of time consuming analyses, including calls to external resources and databases.
 The expected output, intermediate results and original input data are often huge files.
-Banpipe is designed to facilitate such computations.
+BANpipe is designed to facilitate such computations.

-Banpipe is a general pipeline programming language, but it is designed to support a special kind of annotation pipelines which we call [Bayesian Annotation Networks](http://drops.dagstuhl.de/opus/frontdoor.php?source_opus=3164) (BANs).
+BANpipe is a general pipeline programming language, but it is designed to support a special kind of annotation pipelines which we call [Bayesian Annotation Networks](http://drops.dagstuhl.de/opus/frontdoor.php?source_opus=3164) (BANs).
 A Bayesian Network is a directed acyclic graph where the nodes are conditional probability distributions and the edges represent conditional dependencies.
 A BAN is a Bayesian Network where nodes are instead (probabilistic) annotation programs and edges are input/output dependencies between programs.
 Inference in BANs is performed iteratively by evaluating each program at a time and using its output annotation as input for dependent programs.
 This is not only similar to the way forward analysis takes place in Bayesian networks, but also a nice fit to the pipeline paradigm.

-Banpipe is implemented in [Logtalk](http://logtalk.org) and is portable across multiple Prolog systems.
+BANpipe is implemented in [Logtalk](http://logtalk.org) and is portable across multiple Prolog systems.
-It has been tested on OSX using [B-Prolog](http://www.probp.com/) and [SWI-Prolog](http://www.swi-prolog.org/) and the latest stable logtalk.
+It has been tested on OSX using [B-Prolog](http://www.probp.com/) and [SWI-Prolog](http://www.swi-prolog.org/) and the latest stable Logtalk.
 Windows support seems to be flaky still.
-To run logtalk, you need Logtalk plus at least one Prolog system installed.
+To run BANpipe, you need Logtalk plus at least one Prolog system installed.

 BANpipe has been developed within the [LoSt research project](http://lost.ruc.dk).
 BANpipe is based on what was once called "The LoSt framework", which is available [on github](https://github.com/cth/the-lost-framework).